meliache/geohashing.el/README.md

     (require 'geohashing)

 to your emacs config, e.g. `.emacs`.

-Also, set the calendar variables `calendar-latitude` and `calendar-longitude`, e.g.
+Also, set the calendar variables `calendar-latitude` and `calendar-longitude`, e.g. by inserting the following into your `.emacs`:

     (setq calendar-latitude 42.42)
     (setq calendar-longitude 31.41)

-Those variables are also used for example when typing `S` in the emacs calendar mode to display the sunrise and sunset times.
+(Those variables are used for example when typing `S` in the emacs calendar mode to display the sunrise and sunset times.)

 Then you can type